majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Adana-Erdemli Highway](/assets/img/article_imgs/turkey-roadtrip/1-road.jpeg)

-Starting in Mersin, we head out to Kapadokya region to meet with friends.
+The plan is to explore the Kapadokya region, stop by Kayseri, then come back to Adana and eventually Mersin.

-Exploring the ruins across Göreme, Nevşehir, and everything in between.
+Across Kapadokya I'm most looking forward to exploring the ruins in Göreme, Nevşehir, Derinkuyu Underground City and everything in between.

 Our planned journey looks something like this:

 ![Planned route](/assets/img/article_imgs/turkey-roadtrip/2-map.jpg)

-As we leave Mersin behind and cross into the Taurus Mountains, the landscapes dramatically transforms from the vibrant blues of the Mediterranean to the earthy tones of Anatolia.
+As we leave Mersin behind and cross into the Taurus Mountains, the landscape dramatically transforms from the vibrant blues of the Mediterranean to the earthy tones of Anatolia.

 ![Heading into the heart of Anatolia](/assets/img/article_imgs/turkey-roadtrip/3-terrain.jpeg)
 ![Demirkazik mountain, 3756m](/assets/img/article_imgs/turkey-roadtrip/4-terrain.jpeg)